Hiya (company)

-Hiya is a Seattle-based company that sells callers profile information to identify incoming calls and block suggested unwanted ones.
+Hiya is a Seattle-based company that provides spam and fraud call protection and identity services to more than 500 million users around the globe.

 History

-Hiya was originally developed as a Caller-ID app for Whitepages, the largest database of contact information for Americans.
-In April 2016, Hiya was spun off from Whitepages, by that time, the Hiya app had 25 million downloads.
-Whitepages' founder Alex Algard Sr stepped down from the parent company to focus on leading Hiya, which as of December 2020 employs 120.
+Hiya was initially developed as a caller-ID app for Whitepages.
+In April 2016, Hiya was spun off from Whitepages; by that time, the Hiya app had 25 million downloads.
+Whitepages' founder, Alex Algard stepped down from the parent company to focus on leading Hiya, which, as of December 2020, employs 120.

-In February 2016, Hiya (then part of Whitepages) reached a deal with Samsung to integrate its caller profile and spam protection services into all Galaxy S7 and Galaxy S7 edge phones in 16 countries.
-The company extended its partnership with Samsung in a separate deal in August, 2016 to include its service on the Galaxy Note 7, and to expand the partnership to a total of 28 countries.
-In August 2016, Hiya launched Hiya Cloud, its network level caller ID and call-blocking offering.
+In February 2016, Hiya, then part of Whitepages, reached a deal with Samsung to integrate its caller profile and spam protection services into all Galaxy S7 and Galaxy S7 edge phones in 16 countries.
+The company extended its partnership with Samsung in a separate deal in August 2016 to include its service on the Galaxy Note 7 and to expand the partnership to a total of 28 countries.
+In August 2016, Hiya launched Hiya Cloud, its network-level caller ID and call-blocking offering.

 After offering only a limited version of its app for iPhones, Hiya announced in September 2016 that the full version of its app would be available on iOS 10.
-Soon after Hiya began providing spam protection services to AT&T phones through the AT&T Call Protect product.
+Soon after, Hiya began providing spam protection services to AT&T phones through the AT&T Call Protect product.
 In 2017, Hiya entered a similar partnership with ZTE to provide call spam protection services for all Axon 7 users.

+Funding

 In October 2017, Hiya announced it had received its first outside funding: a Series A of $18 million led by Balderton Capital with participation from Nautilus Venture Partners and Lumia Capital.
 Hiya said it would use the funds to expand globally.
 Following the investment, Balderton’s Lars Fjeldsoe-Nielsen, an early executive at Uber and Dropbox, joined Hiya’s board.

+Partnerships

+In November 2023, Hiya partnered with Liberty Latin America for spam and fraud protection.

+In February 2024, Hiya partnered with Virgin Media O2 to work together on AI-powered spam and fraud protection.

+Samsung has extended its strategic partnership with Hiya through 2025 to automatically block fraud calls on the new Galaxy Note20.